 As mentioned above, premiums are expressed by age brackets and can also take into account your family status.
 Next, the premium depends on the zone of coverage.
 Some expatriate medical plan propose 3 zones of coverage, some 2, others 6….
 In a zone of coverage, you will have a list of countries which are more or less similar.
 This means that medical expenses costs almost the same.
 The classification and experiences of each insurance company is different and therefore each company applies different premiums.

 When you and your dependants do not need the same benefits or are not concerned by the same zone of coverage, do not hesitate to subscribe separately when this is possible (children need to be at least 18 y.o).
 Besides, the Maternity plan is only available to couples and families..
 If you are a couple and if you pay attention to tariffs, you will probably notice that it is less expensive to subscribe as 2 singles rather than a family!

 Please note that subscribing to an expatriate medical plan does not free you from the local regulations.
-If you are eligible to contribute to the local healthcare system in certain countries and do not have local cover in place, you may be subject to paying a tax levy
+If you are eligible to contribute to a local healthcare system, make sure that you are compliant.
+Otherwise, you may be subject to paying a tax levy.